levmueller/Gradeboost./README.txt

 Prerequisites
 ------------
-- Required libraries: listed in the file requirements.txt
+- Required libraries: The required libraries for streamlit purposes are listed in the file requirements.txt.
+Other
 - GitHub API-Key: required for certain functionalities

 Setup Instructions